Dheeraj-Bangera/Kennel/README.md

-# Kennel: A Pet Adoption Platform (Live)
+# Kennel: A Pet Adoption Platform

-Kennel is a live pet adoption platform that connects loving homes with wonderful animals in need.
+Kennel is a  pet adoption platform that connects loving homes with wonderful animals in need.
 Built with a focus on user experience and streamlined adoption processes, Kennel empowers users to find their perfect furry friend.

 ## Tech Stack
 - **Frontend**: React.js, Tailwind CSS, Shadcn